GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to plan the test environment.***
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
+* What physical items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
-* What kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?
+* Which are the external physical entities the system interacts with in the given context?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
-* What physical items (energy, material, information, etc.) are exchanged within the system?
+* Which are the protocols for exchanging items on a specific interface?

-  ***Rationale:  In my role, I need to integrate and test the interfaces.***
+  ***Rationale:  In my role, I need to integrate and test the interface.***
 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, I have to plan IV&V activities to evaluate the Physical Element as unit under test against the logical concept (specification).***
-* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

-  ***Rationale:  In my role, I need to  test the interface.***
 * Which funcions need to be tested in IV&V activities
 * Which functions will the system provide?